Malnasser/everbridge/backend/README.md

-# Thmanyah Streaming CMS - Service
+# EverBridge - Service

-This directory contains the core backend service for the Thmanyah Streaming CMS.
+This directory contains the core backend service for the EverBridge.
 It is a [NestJS](https://nestjs.com/) application responsible for managing all CMS data, including programs, episodes, categories, users, and media assets.

 ## Architecture